Huanxing SU 蘇煥興

 1. Drug Discovery and Validation in Cross-Species ALS Models

 Amyotrophic lateral sclerosis (ALS) is a fast-progressing and devastating neurodegenerative disease.
 Despite extensive studies on ALS over the past decades, there is still no cure for this fatal disease.
-My lab has successfully developed a suite of cross-species ALS models including, C. elegans, mice, and patient derived iPSCs, which enable comprehensive exploration of the pathogenesis of ALS and facilitate screening for effective candidate drugs.
+My lab has developed a suite of cross-species ALS models including, C. elegans, mice, and patient derived iPSCs, which enable comprehensive exploration of the pathogenesis of ALS and facilitate screening for effective candidate drugs.

 Representative publications:

-1) Li A, Huang S, Cao SQ, Lin J, Zhao L, Yu F, Huang M, Yang L, Xin J, Wen J, Yan L, Zhang K, Jiang M, Le W, Li P, Liu YU, Qin D, Lu J, Lu G, Shen H, Yao X*, Fang EF*, Su H*.
+Li A, Huang S, Cao SQ, Lin J, Zhao L, Yu F, Huang M, Yang L, Xin J, Wen J, Yan L, Zhang K, Jiang M, Le W, Li P, Liu YU, Qin D, Lu J, Lu G, Shen H, Yao X*, Fang EF*, Su H*.
 Isoginkgetin antagonizes ALS pathologies in its animal and patient iPSC models via PINK1-Parkin-dependent mitophagy.
 EMBO Mol Med.
-2025 Oct 15. doi: 10.1038/s44321-025-00323-2
+2025 Nov;17(11):3139-3173.

-2) Wen J, Li Y, Qin Y, Yan L, Zhang K, Li A, Wang Z, Yu F, Lai J, Yang W, Liu YU*, Qin D*, Su H*.
+Wen J, Li Y, Qin Y, Yan L, Zhang K, Li A, Wang Z, Yu F, Lai J, Yang W, Liu YU*, Qin D*, Su H*.
 Lycorine protects motor neurons against TDP-43 proteinopathy-induced degeneration in cross-species models with amyotrophic lateral sclerosis.
 Pharmacol Res.
 2024 Dec; 210:107518.

-3) Huang M, Liu YU, Yao X*, Qin D*, Su H*.
+Huang M, Liu YU, Yao X*, Qin D*, Su H*.
 Variability in SOD1-associated amyotrophic lateral sclerosis: geographic patterns, clinical heterogeneity, molecular alterations, and therapeutic implications.
 Transl Neurodegener.
 2024 May 29;13(1):28.

-2. Targeting glymphatic function and blood-brain barrier integrity to treat dementia
+1. Targeting glymphatic function and blood-brain barrier integrity to treat dementia

 Targeting the glymphatic system and blood-brain barrier integrity offers a promising therapeutic strategy for various forms of dementia including Alzheimer’s disease and vascular dementia by clearing toxic proteins and maintaining brain homeostasis.
 Over the past decade, my lab is looking for pharmacological agents that can be used in long term to promote glymphatic function and protect BBB integrity without obvious side effects.